 - # of users who engage with your brand’s pins

 - their interests based on activity on Pinterest

 - offsite data from websites with the Pin It button

-Obviously, Pinterest needed to boost their bare bones analytics dashboard in the face of new analytics options at Twitter and Instagram if it wanted to compete with it’s bigger cousins for advertising dollars.
-I lean heavily toward Facebook advertising with clients just because I not only have better analytics to support the ROI of these efforts, but because of enhanced targeting.
+Obviously, Pinterest needed to boost its bare-bones analytics dashboard in the face of new analytics options at Twitter and Instagram if it wanted to compete with its bigger cousins for advertising dollars.
+I lean heavily toward Facebook advertising with clients just because I not only have better analytics to support the ROI of these efforts but because of enhanced targeting.
 At least with better analytics, Pinterest joins my list of preferred digital advertising options presented to clients.

 How to use Pinterest Analytics

 You’ll need a business account on Pinterest to use Pinterest Analytics.
 It’s easy to set up a new business account or you can convert your existing account to a business account (see arrow).

 Then, as with many social media analytics tools, you’ll need to install a JAVA snippet that tracks what’s happening on your website.

 It used to take a little knowledge to install the tracking code in the head section of your website, but now, you simply add it using the Yoast WordPress SEO plugin — if you’re using WordPress.
 Otherwise, give it to your developer to install.
 If you don’t know what you’re doing, going into the coding can create long-term problems for your website performance, so don’t monkey around and, if you do, make a clean backup ahead of time.

 Of course, adding the tracking code only gives limited information about how your visitors use the Pin It button, which is all that was available until last month.
 Now, you also get information about how Pinterest users engage with your PinBoards.